Ankita-Priyadarshani/ExSum_Generator/README.md

 ### Workflow

-1. **Upload Document**
-   - Navigate to `/exsum/new`
+1. **Upload Document** - Navigate to `/exsum/new` and upload your file (PDF, DOCX, TXT)
-   - Click "Upload Document" or drag-and-drop your file
-   - Supported formats: PDF, DOCX, TXT

-2. **Select AI Model and Vector Database**
-   - Choose your preferred LLM model from available options
+2. **Select AI Model and Vector Database** - Choose your preferred LLM model and vector database

-3. **Generate Summary**
-   - Click "Generate" to create the executive summary
+3. **Generate Summary** - Click "Generate" to create the executive summary
-   - View generated content in real-time with markdown rendering

-4. **Refine with Feedback**
-   - Provide feedback on the generated summary
+4. **Refine with Feedback** - Provide feedback and regenerate to improve the summary
-   - Click "Regenerate" to create an improved version
-   - Compare versions side-by-side to track improvements

-5. **Save and Manage Drafts**
-   - Drafts are automatically saved to browser storage
+5. **Save and Manage Drafts** - Drafts are automatically saved with full version history
-   - Access previous drafts from the sidebar
-   - Each draft maintains its full version history

-6. **Export Document**
+6. **Export Document** - Download the summary as a Word document
-   - Click "Export to Word" to download a professionally formatted document

 ### Building for Production
 ```bash